andrewferrier/cromer/README.md

 * `-X` - the original motivation for writing cromer.
 This can be set to any time period in weeks, days, hours, minutes, or seconds (e.g. `-X5w7m`).
-  Assuming an identical command (with the same command-line parameters) has previously run successfully, cromer will ignore failures within that time period by swallowing the command's return code and stderr, as long as the command succeeds again before the time period expires.
+  Assuming an identical command (with the same command-line parameters) has previously run successfully (probably by cron), cromer will ignore failures from invoking the exact same command again (again, probably from the same cron job) within that time period by swallowing the command's return code and stderr.
+If there hasn't been a success since at least the length of this period, and cromer is run by cron, failures will be reported as normal.
 State is kept by using a file of the form `~/.cromer.xyz123.pingsomeremotehost`, where the part after the second dot is an SHA1 hash of the complete command name (including options), and after the third dot is a 'compressed' readable version of the same (this latter part is only added when the `-r` option is used).
-This option effectively enables cron jobs to bet set on a regular, fairly short timer (e.g. every hour), but occasional failures to be *ignored* - as long as the job generally passes.
+This option effectively enables cron jobs to be set on a regular, fairly short timer (e.g. every hour), but occasional failures to be *ignored* - as long as the job passes at least once every period specified by this option.

 * `-t` - very similar to the Unix command [timeout](http://man7.org/linux/man-pages/man1/timeout.1.html).
 However, the